israellevin/marmalade/README.md

 - `players/` contains information about all the players the local player has ever known.
   - `<player ID>.lisp` contains the player's public key, address, and last seen time.

-## Firecracker Isolation and Communication
+## Generator Isolation and Communication

-Eventually, generators will probably be written in a standard language.
-Maybe Mégra, maybe [RestrictedPython](https://restrictedpython.readthedocs.io/en/latest/), maybe something we come up with ourselves.
-Until then, just for fun, we make the player run the generators, which are arbitrary executables, inside a Firecracker microVM.
+Generators are currently just directories with arbitrary executables.
+The Marmalade player, in yet another attempt to keep things as ridiculously agnostic, the player verifies the signatures, downloads and generator and creates the required nodes in the workdir, but the actual responsibility of running the generators is delegated to a shell script, giving it only the name of the jam, the player ID, the generator name, and the instance ID.

+The current working version of the script simply unpacks the directory into its place in the workdir and runs the first executable file it finds.
+This branch is dedicated to sticking that directory inside a [Firecracker microVM](https://firecracker-microvm.github.io/) running a lightweight linux distro, so that each generator gets a full virtual machine it can run stuff on, receiving a quota of CPU and memory, and a network connection to Redis through which it can query the state, set tags, and produce audio.

-Our current setup creates a base image (based on the minimal Alpine linux docker image) that firecracker can run, with a local init script that requests a tgz file on port `2468`.
+The root filesystem of the Firecracker microVM is based on the minimal Alpine linux docker image, with a local init script that sets up the network and requests a tgz file on port `2468`.
 Once a tgz file is received, the init script extracts it to a tmpfs and runs the first executable file in the directory.
-The generator runs as root on the virtual machine, and the only external access it has is to the Redis port on the host machine, which it uses to read the state of the jam, write tags, and produce audio.
+The generator runs as root on the virtual machine, and the only external access it has is to the Redis port on the host machine.
 Once we get that stabled out, we should probably move to snapshots of the machine to save some overhead.

 Running the Firecracker microVM requires root access, and so does configuring the network.
 Moreover, all those interfaces and iptables rules to connect all the running generators to a local redis server are best kept in separate network namespaces, which also require root access.
 As does removing each namespace when it is no longer needed.
 In short, to run generators in a safe and isolated manner, root access is required.